glb96/Alpaga/Doc/Rst/analysis_SHS.rst

 with a, b ,c coefficients depending of hyperpolarizabylity (ref papier), :math:`\gamma` the polarization's state of the incomming light and :math:`\Gamma` the  polarization's state of the scattered light ( Vertical or Horizontal ).

-From this formula and the a, b ,c parameters, we can calculate three experimental observables ( Zyss / Cyvin ):
+From this formula and the a, b ,c parameters, we can calculate three experimental observables, see :cite:p:`cyvin1965theory` or :cite:p:`brasselet1998multipolar` :

 - D : The depolarization ratio